solana-developers/solana-cookbook/docs/gaming/game-sdks.md

 ### Unreal SDK

+Unreal engine is known for its great visuals and node based scripting framework.
-Originally build by the team of Star Atlas.
-The Unity SDK is currently developed further.
-(Could need some maintainer)
+The solana sdk was originally build by the team of Star Atlas.
+Bitfrost built a newer SDK as a hackathon poject.

 [Star Atlas Unreal SDK](https://github.com/staratlasmeta/FoundationKit)<br />
 [Tutorial](https://www.youtube.com/watch?v=S8fm8mFeUkk)<br />